How to take Shrooms (Psilocybin/Magic Mushrooms) 🍄👽

-Thank you to Matthew Johnson, Bill Richards, and Roland Griffiths, for all of their work, and particularly their safety research.
+Thank you to Matthew Johnson, Bill Richards, and Roland Griffiths, for all of their scientific research on these subjects.

 Magic mushrooms should be respected.
-If you take Shrooms, trip safe. 🍄👽
+If you’re going to take Shrooms regardless, trip safe and do your research. 🍄👽

 🙋 Safe use is important to avoid adverse reactions